oldmartijntje/oldmartijntje.nl-api/security-assessment.md

 Mongoose before 8.9.5 can improperly use a nested $where filter with a populate() match, leading to search injection.
 NOTE: this issue exists because of an incomplete fix for CVE-2024-53900.The worst case impact for these vulnerabilities can be "Attacker can inject own code to run".

 > fixed by updating to 9.0.1

+## Content Security Policy (CSP) header not set

+**TL;DR**

+Content Security Policy (CSP) is a first line of defense against common attacks including Cross Site Scripting (XSS) and data injection attacks.
+These attacks are used for everything from data theft via account takeovers to site defacement or distribution of malware.
+CSP config allows you to declare what content can be loaded and executed via a standard HTTP header.
+You can whitelist JavaScript, CSS, HTML frames, fonts, images and embeddable objects such as Java applets, ActiveX, audio and video files.

+> I have assessed this issue by installing the helmet package and adding a CSP configuration